 Grade: 3

-Unfortunately due to major slips during Cyclone Gabrielle, the Waimarama (Rd)Trail Section is closed and we do not recommend riding on the road.
-You cannot ride the 'loop', however you can still ride out to Red Bridge and back from Havelock North, approx 29km each way, a total of 58km return trip.
-It is still one of the most beautiful rides you’ll find anywhere.
+This stunning 'loop' takes you from River Road (Havelock North) beside the majestic Te Mata Peak to Red Bridge, then a short road section downstream to Moore Rd and onto limesand trails to Black Bridge, before crossing and heading upstream to River Rd, a 30km loop trip.
+It is one of the most beautiful rides you’ll find anywhere.
 Though you’ve got to pay for the views, expect to be climbing a couple of hills to enjoy the stunning views of Te Mata, Craggy Range, and the beautiful Tuki Tuki Valley.

-It is easily ridable from Havelock North or Clive.
+This loop can be ridden from River Rd or Black Bridge carparks.
+It is also easily ridable from Havelock North or Clive, with a few more kms.
 See map above for details.

 Red Bridge Coffee is the perfect middle point to refuel, with caffeine and food options available.
 There are a few climbs (to work off those treats from Red Bridge Coffee), but it will feel like you have been transported to Tuscany with all the grapes, olives, stone walls and cypress trees.
 Take a moment at the top to enjoy the views back to Te Mata peak and across the Heretaunga plains.
 After the last hairpin corner, and about halfway down the descent watch for the turn off to Moore Road.
 Turn left onto Moore Road and at the bottom turn right to enter back onto the limesand stopbanks and Black Bridge.
 If you need a toilet about now, head under Black Bridge for a short detour (1.5km) to the river mouth and Haumoana Domain Toilets.